 To provide all students with a dynamic academic experience, the following are additionally required for international student admissions:

 “It is great to see how BTS has impacted lives for God's kingdom.”

 - Pastor Paul Hong, MA Old Testament and MDiv, BTS 2005

 Special Instructions for International Students

 If you are an international applicant whose native language is not English, or who has not received a bachelor's degree or its equivalent from an English-speaking institution, you must send official results of the Test of English as a Foreign Language (TOEFL) to the admissions office.
-Biblical requires all such prospective students to take the TOEFL internet-based test (TOEFL iBT).
+BTS requires all such prospective students to take the TOEFL internet-based test (TOEFL iBT).
 The minimum required score is 20 in each of the four sections (speaking, listening, reading, and writing).
 The minimum total score is 80.
 For information concerning the TOEFL iBT Test, visit www.ets.org.

 Required International Forms